 Did you know that humans host trillions of bacteria in their gut, called the gut microbiome?
 These bacteria play an important role in our health, including digesting food and helping our bodies to fight illness.
-Researchers at NYU School of Medicine are starting a new research project, called the Food and Microbiome Longitudinal Investigation (FAMiLI), which will include people from different communities in the tri-state area.
+Researchers at NYU Grossman School of Medicine are starting a new research project, called the Food and Microbiome Longitudinal Investigation (FAMiLI), which will include people from different communities in the continental US.

 The purpose of this study is to learn how the human microbiome and diet are related to various diseases, including cancer, heart disease, and diabetes.
 Eventually this knowledge will lead us to ways to prevent these diseases, in combination with diet and healthy habits.